Michael Wilson (Canadian politician)

-Wilson was a Bay Street investment executive when he was elected to the House of Commons in 1979.
+Wilson was a Bay Street investment executive before he was elected to the House of Commons in 1979.
 He then unsuccessfully ran for the leadership of the Progressive Conservative Party in 1983 before being appointed to Prime Minister Mulroney's cabinet.
 As a cabinet minister, Wilson introduced the Goods and Services Tax (GST) and helped negotiate the Canada–United States Free Trade Agreement and the North American Free Trade Agreement.

 Wilson retired from politics in 1993 and returned back to Bay Street, heading his own consulting and financial services firm.
 Wilson served as the Chairman of Barclays Capital Canada Inc. from May 2010 until his death in February 2019.
 He was the Canadian Ambassador to the United States from 2006 until 2009 and the Chancellor of the University of Toronto from 2012 to 2018.

 Early life

-Born in Toronto, Ontario, Wilson was the son of Constance L. (Davies) and Harry Holcombe Wilson.
-Wilson attended Upper Canada College and then Trinity College at the University of Toronto, where he joined the Kappa Alpha Society.
+Michael Wilson was born in Toronto on 4 November 1937 to Harry Holcombe Wilson (1903–1988) and Constance Lloyd Davies (1907–1990).
+Harry Wilson spent his career with the National Trust Company, where he served from 1964 to 1967 as president and from 1967 to 1972 as vice-chairman.
+Constance had been married in 1927 to Rudolph Muspratt, the son of Sir Max Muspratt.
+However, Rudolph died in 1929, and the couple's twin infant sons died in 1930.
+Constance and Harry married in 1933 and had three children: Wendy, Michael, and Patricia.
+Michael Wilson attended Upper Canada College and then the University of Toronto, where he graduated with a degree in commerce in 1959.
+Wilson joined Harris and Partners Ltd., an investment firm, in 1961.
+He then worked at the Department of Finance from 1964 to 1966.
+After, he served as executive vice president of Dominion Securities from 1973 to 1979.

-Political career
+Early political career

+Wilson was elected as a Member of Parliament for the Progressive Conservative Party (PC Party) in the 1979 federal election.
+In that election, the PCs led by Joe Clark won a minority government.
+Wilson served as Clark's Minister of State for International Trade, though only for nine months as the PCs would suffer a defeat to the Liberal Party in the 1980 election.

 Wilson was a candidate at the 1983 Progressive Conservative leadership convention.
 He dropped off after the first ballot and urged his supporters to vote for Brian Mulroney, the eventual winner.

+Cabinet minister (1984–1993)

+Finance minister (1984–1991)

-Mulroney appointed Wilson as minister of finance when the party formed a government after the 1984 election.
+Mulroney, as prime minister, appointed Wilson as minister of finance when the party formed a majority government after the 1984 election.

-Wilson reformed the tax system to broaden the tax base and lower tax rates, removing many special tax provisions, and helped negotiate the Canada–United States Free Trade Agreement.
-He also announced the Goods and Services Tax in his 1989 budget.
-Introduced in 1990, the tax which is still in place today and is considered a necessary source of federal income, despite being unpopular with consumers.